lanl/pyQBTNs/tutorials/README.md

     ```

 2. Sign up with [D-Wave Leap](https://cloud.dwavesys.com/leap/signup/).
     - Make sure that you have at least 1 minute of QPU time on your free acccount.
+This is the default amount of QPU time given by D-Wave for free accounts.
+You may need to supply a developer github which makes use of D-Wave Leap for your project as part of this setup process.
 3. Set up [D-Wave config file](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html):
     - Configuration file can be created using the command line tool.
 It will prompt several questions:
     ```shell